Financial Readiness Program

 Bank Account Maintenance: Every Monday from 9:15 to 10:30 a.m.
 Focuses on the skills needed to responsibly manage a bank account, including the importance of keeping an accurate transaction register and statement reconciliation.

-Budgeting: Every Monday from 8:15 to 9:30 a.m.
-Offers guidance in developing a personal spending plan, including saving for emergencies, periodic expenses and goals while meeting needs and paying debt.
+Budgeting & Managing your Accounts: Every Monday (except holidays) we offer guidance in developing a personal spending plan, including saving for emergencies, periodic expenses and goals while meeting needs and paying debt.
+We will also discuss the skills needed to responsibly manage your bank accounts, including the importance of keeping an accurate transaction records, online banking and apps.

 Hours of Operation